Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Appendix

 \subsubsection{Concepts of stability of an ODE}

-As we have seen in the previous section, to study the behaviour of the sequence $(Z_n)$, we need to study the behaviour of the associated ODE.
-In this section, we recall some key concepts of the stability of an ODE $\dot{z} = h(z)$.
-We start by giving the definition of an equilibrium point for the ODE. \begin{Definition} A state $z^*$ is an equilibrium of the ODE if $h(z^*)=0$.
-In other words, this means that once $z(t)$ is equal to $z^*$ it remains equal to $z^*$ for all future times. \end{Definition} To describe the behaviour of the system around the equilibrium, a number of stability concepts are needed.
+A state $z^*$ is an equilibrium of the ODE if $h(z^*)=0$.
+To describe the behaviour of the system around the equilibrium, a number of stability concepts are needed.
 Let us first introduce the basic concepts of stability.
 To alleviate the notations, we will take $0$ as an equilibrium state. \begin{Definition} The equilibrium $z^*=0$ is said to be stable, if for any $R >0$, there exists $r>0$ such that if $||z(0)|| < r$, then $||z(t)|| < R$ for all $t\ge 0$.
 Otherwise, the equilibrium is unstable. \end{Definition} Essentially, this means, the system can be kept arbitrarily close to the origin by starting sufficiently close to it.
 This is also know as \textit{Lyapunov} stability.
-In some applications, Lyapunov stability is not enough: we not only want the system to remain in a certain range but we also want it to converge to the equilibrium.
-This behaviour is captured by the concept of asymptotic stability. \begin{Definition} An equilibrium point $z^*=0$ is asymptotically stable if it is stable, and if in addition, there exists some $r > 0$ such that $||z(0)|| < r$ implies that $z(t)\rightarrow 0$ as $t \rightarrow \infty$.
-The ball $B_r$ is called a domain of attraction of the equilibrium point. \end{Definition} The above definitions are formulated to characterize the local behaviour of the system, i.e., how the state evolves after starting near the equilibrium point.
-Local properties tell little about how the system will behave when the initial state is some distance away from the equilibrium.
-Global concepts are required for this purpose. \begin{Definition} If asymptotic stability holds for all initial states, the equilibrium is said to be globally asymptotically stable. \end{Definition} In the case of a linear system, i.e. described by $\dot{z} = Az$, where A is a $\R^d \times \R^d$ non-singular matrix, the solution is given by: $\forall t \ge 0, z(t) = z(0)\exp(t A)$.
-Therefore, the stability behaviour of the equilibrium point $z^*=0$ is stated by the eigenvalues of $A$.
-More precisely, the equilibrium point $z^* = 0$ is globally asymptotically stable if and only if all eigenvalues of A have negative real parts.
-Moreover, if at least one eigenvalue of A has positive real part, then the equilibrium is unstable.\\ For nonlinear systems, Lyapunov's linearization method states that a nonlinear system should behave similarly to its linearized approximation locally around the equilibrium.
-For instance, consider the system $\dot{z} = h(z)$ where $h:\R^d \mapsto \R^d$ is supposed to be continuously differentiable.
-Then, the system dynamics can be rewritten as:
+In some applications, Lyapunov stability is not enough and the concept of asymptotic stability is needed. \begin{Definition} An equilibrium point $z^*=0$ is asymptotically stable if it is stable, and if in addition, there exists some $r > 0$ such that $||z(0)|| < r$ implies that $z(t)\rightarrow 0$ as $t \rightarrow \infty$.
+The ball $B_r$ is called a domain of attraction of the equilibrium point.\\ If asymptotic stability holds for all initial states, the equilibrium is said to be globally asymptotically stable. \end{Definition}